Product roadmap planning can be challenging, especially for small teams.

 Finding out why they’re not your customers can add a completely different perspective, and supplement your roadmap with ideas and opportunities you weren’t even aware of.

-But, try to be very careful about how seriously you take any feedback.
+But, try to be very careful about how seriously you take every piece of feedback.

-If you take every request or complaint at face value, prioritization becomes impossible.
+If you take every request or complaint at face value, prioritization for your product roadmap becomes impossible.

 The “why” isn’t meant to be naggy, demanding, or whiny.
 It helps you (and your customers) understand what they’re really trying to do.